ARCHETYPE Light projection test (openEHR-EHR-OBSERVATION.light_projection_test.v0)

 state

-Confounding factorsConfounding factors: Description of any incidental factors related to the state of the subject which may affect clinical interpretation of the measurement.
+Confounding factorsConfounding factors: Identification of any incidental factors related to the state of the subject which may affect clinical interpretation of the measurement.

 protocol